opencomputeproject/onie/docs/developers/contributing.rst

 1. Each patch should only contain *one* logical change.
 A patch should not contain multiple, unrelated changes.

-2. Each patch commit message must have the following:
+2. Each patch must have the following:

-  - a short one line summary
+  - The author must be a real person with a valid email address.
+No anonymous github user IDs.

+  - A short one line summary.
+When the patch is for a specific machine include the machine name or company as a prefix to the summary, e.g.  "machine_xyz_123: updated installer config".

-  - what problem the patch solves (why do we need the patch)
+  - What problem the patch solves (why do we need the patch).

-  - how you tested the patch
+  - How you tested the patch.

 3. For sending patches to the mailing list please send the output of `git format-patch